 I think workflow automation is a nice legal tech gateway drug.
 Although workflow and process automation is not “legal technology” per se and can be used in any industry, it is a good way for lawyers and legal teams to dip their toes into legal tech waters.

 So often when people start thinking about implementing legal tech solutions, they try to “boil the ocean” and solve too many problems at once.
 The best place to start with legal technology is often with mundane, repetitive tasks that take up time better spent doing more valuable things.
-Boring, common tasks are often perfect candidates for automation.
+Boring, common tasks are often perfect candidates for corporate legal department and law firm automation.

 We love automation at Percipient and not only use it in legal projects for clients and customers, but for everyday, repeatable tasks including new project intake, employee onboarding, and certain customer support requests.

 Good candidates for automated legal workflows are opening up new legal matters, “low touch”, high volume contracts like non-disclosure agreements, and common business transactions that require approval but are low risk and can be made self-service.
 (And no, none of this automation will replace lawyers).

 When making the jump into legal workflow automation, there is no need to solve every problem at once.
 Implementing legal automation may (and probably should) be done in steps.
 In fact, I recently talked to Scott Kelly, President and co-founder of legal workflow automation software company Afterpattern (formerly Community.Lawyer), and his advice about implementing workflow automation is not to start with tech at all.